kristopolous/2019-november-novel/proposal.md

 > Your intended writing timetable.

 I'm about 35,000 words in over the course of a month and intend to spend probably another 60-90 days on it.
-My goal for "completion" comes from the French poet Antoine de Saint-Exupery, "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
+My goal for "completion" comes from the French poet Antoine de Saint-Exupery, "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.".
+It's a consolation of about 15 years of thought and is am expansion of an article I first tried to write in about 2011 but was never satisfied with.
+I put it down for 8 years or so and decided to give it another go, in book form.